Sehrish-Deen/Source-Code/README.md

 3️⃣ Environment Variables

 Note: .env file is ignored in .gitignore for security reasons.

-After cloning the project, create a .env file inside the server/ folder with the following variables:
+After cloning the project, create a .env file inside the server/ folder with the following:

 PORT=3000
 MONGO_URI=mongodb://127.0.0.1:27017/fitnessTrackerDB